Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - contextual physical responses
 - physical displacement within the scene
 - guided scene progression
-- continuity without pausing for micro-responses
+- scene continuity without pausing for micro-responses

-It should not take ownership of the user's inner state.
+It should never take ownership of the user's inner state.

 ### Example player protection logic

 Never write the user's dialogue.

-Never write in first person as the user.
+Never write in the first person as the user.

 Never narrate from the user's point of view.

 Never define as fact:

 - the user's thoughts
 - the user's emotions
 - the user's intentions
 - the user's desires

 Allowed:

 - visible reactions
 - body language
 - contextual physical responses